 Facebook CEO, Mark Zuckerberg, recently announced the launch of their new shopping initiative, Facebook Shops.
 He also talked about the advanced AI technology that powers their new shopping experiences (link).

-ViSenze is one of the pioneers applying computer vision in retail, and we are very excited to see another large scale adoption of computer vision technology in real life and also in use cases like visual search and image tagging.
+ViSenze is one of the pioneers applying computer vision in retail for shopping search engines, and we are very excited to see another large scale adoption of computer vision technology in real life and also in use cases like visual search and image tagging.
 Computer vision is fast becoming a mainstream technology used across retail and online shopping.
 So what is it about computer vision and its ability to truly open up the windows of shopping?

-Our ViSenze Shopping’s snap and search technology enables customers to snap a photo and find products from more than 1000 ecommerce sites globally.
+ViSenze’ snap and search technology for shopping search engines enables customers to snap a photo and find products from more than 1000 ecommerce sites globally.
 The technology has already been integrated with most of the major mobile OEMs in the world.
 Presently, more than 200 million activated mobile users worldwide are using ViSenze Shopping, ViSenze’s snap and search feature embedded into the native camera lens of smartphones of Huawei, Samsung, Vivo, Oppo and LG daily.
 This shortens the path of conversion by instantly bringing shoppers to the most relevant products.

 With years of evolution, we have developed deeper technologies to enable product understanding and recognition, and address the inherent challenges of the search and discovery in marketplace: